burhan1997/The-Weather-Application/README.md

 ## Project Overview

 This weather application is designed to provide users with accurate and real-time weather information.
 Users can access current weather conditions.
+As soon as we find a location that we want it'll show us the status give us an icon as well as our wind speed, temperature and precipitation.

 ## Project Requirements